itskaif07/ECommerceApp/README.md

 # E-Commerce App

-A **full-featured e-commerce application** designed to provide a seamless shopping experience while enabling efficient management through an admin panel.
+A **full-featured e-commerce application** designed to provide a seamless shopping experience with responsive design while enabling efficient management through an admin panel.

 ## 🌟 Features